 At CAMP FERN we value every camper and are committed to offering a program that will enrich the physical, spiritual, emotional, and social lives of each of our campers, however there will be some activities offered for our 4 week campers that will not be available for our 2 week campers.
 Click for a list of activities offered for the different sessions.
-The 1 and 2 week coed sessions participate in the same activities.
+The one week coed session participate in the same activities.

 CAMP FERN is committed to providing a safe and healthy environment for all our campers and counselors.
 Each camper and counselor is required to have a medical exam prior to camp.
 Upon arrival on opening day we ask that all campers have a head check before entering into the main camp gates.
 The nurse is available on opening day to discuss any specific medical concerns you may have.

 All prescription drugs and medications must be in original packaging with the child's name and dosage clearly marked on the container.
 These medications will be checked in with the nurse on opening day.

 A Registered Nurse is on duty 24 hours a day 7 days a week for emergencies as well as distribution of daily medication.
 A Doctor is also available if additional care is needed.
 Camp Fern is approximately 10 miles from the Marshall Hospital.
 Medication is distributed by the RN four times a day: before all meals and after chocolate milk.
 We ask that you bring written instructions for your campers medication.

 The CAMP FERN medical staff, along with the summer staff, continue to implement preventative measures to ensure the campers have the best possible camp experience.
 In order to accomplish this we stress hand washing, hydration, nutrition, rest, and sun protection.